Shubham074-ux/Bharat-Intern/README.md

 # Bharat-Intern
-These file contains my project tasks as an intern at Bharat Intern
+These files contains my project tasks as an intern at Bharat Intern